 Things as They Appear to Be:

-The online portfolio and weblog of artworks and articles by Arnold Patrick Martin.
+The online portfolio of artworks and articles by Arnold Patrick Martin.

 Originally from Flint Michigan, Arnold attended college at Wayne State University in Detroit Michigan where he earned his BFA is Sculpture and Metalsmithing.
 Arnold is an artist and designer and most recently earned his MFA in Studio Art from the University of Wisconsin in Madison in the spring of 2011.
 Since 2011 Arnold’s studio practice has moved from Madison Wisconsin, to Orange California.
 He has taught sculpture at the University of Wisconsin in Milwaukee and worked as a designer at Drift Studio in Mt.
 Horeb WI.
 He was the GLS Artist in Residence from 2010-12 for Games+Learning+Society at UW Madison.
 For the past two years he has curated an annual art exhibition at the GLS Conference focusing on Art and Games.
 He works collaboratively and individually on public art projects around the country.
 Arnold’s studio work is primarily three-dimensional, sculptural, and physical; his process is a hybrid of digital design and 3D modeling employed in the production of physical objects.
 Using digital design tools and a variety of materials and processes he works to create fantastical, self-contradictory and yet subtly plausible sculptures.
 Recently Arnold has employed 3D printing to create a series of modular and interchangeable snap-fit models which have been exhibited in San Diego and featured on the maker site Thingiverse as well as BoingBoing.